phetsims/phet-info/deployment-info/chipper-2.0.md

 - It is understood that known issues will likely be present in prototypes.
 These will generally be of the nature of "polish" issues, but pedagogical issues will generally be considered "showstoppers".
 - When the RC test issue is created, it should be labeled `QA:prototype-test` and use the [prototype testing template](https://github.com/phetsims/QA/blob/master/issue-templates/prototype-test-template.md).
 The title of the issue should have the format "Prototype test: ${{SIM}} {{VERSION}}", for example "Prototype test: Natural Selection 1.0.0-rc.1".
 - Testing will not be as thorough as a production RC and will focus on "normal" usability and pedagogical accuracy.
 Issues found in testing that go beyond these categories will still be documented, but will usually not be addressed for the prototype deployment.
-- Once the sim has passed the prototype test it will be published in the normal manner, however:
+- Once the sim has passed the prototype test, it will be published in the normal manner.
+However:
   - The prototype sim will be published at the appropriate "latest" link, but the sim's page on phet.colorado.edu **WILL NOT** be made visible.
   - It is understood that if a sim has been deployed as a prototype, the first production deploy will in general have the version schema "1.N.0" where N is >= 1.
 - When cost-effective, maintainence releases can be peformed on a prototype release branch.
 When not cost-effective, a new version of a prototype may require a new release branch.